 “December 25th is just around the corner, so you’ll probably have some delicious Christmas dinner ideas planned.
 When you’re relaxing after your meal, a wood burner stove in the lounge would add to that festive ambience.”

 “A wood burner stove is great for warming the home, but did you know that they can also be used for cooking?
 They’re great for having an extra place to cook food when you’re making that all-important Christmas feast – so here are some Christmas dinner ideas that can be cooked in a wood burner stove.”

 The first one, although well written, doesn’t offer anything to the reader.
 Yes, we’re all aware that wood burner stoves create a lovely ambience and look great – especially at Christmas – but it’s hardly a game-changing statement.
 The second snippet, however, introduces a blog post that could be telling the reader something new – and let’s remember, if you’ve searched ”˜Christmas dinner ideas’, chances are you want to see some actual recipes in your Google search results.

 Relate your content to the human emotions of each season

-The most effective seasonal content is that which really relates to the human emotions that come with each season.
+The most effective seasonal content is that which relates to the human emotions that come with each season.
 Here are some examples: